linozen/exocortex/content/refs/python-for-everybody.md

 A bit simpler, isn't it?

-#### Retrieving Binary Files Using `urllib` {#retrieving-binary-files-using-urllib}
+#### Retrieving Binary Files Using `urllib`

 In order to retrieve a non-text (i.e. binary) file (e.g. image or video), first write the entire contents of the document into a string variable and then write that information to a local file as follows:

 ```python
 import urllib.request, urllib.parse, urllib.error